-- a.
-Personal freedom is guaranteed under the law. - b.
-A person cannot be arrested, detained, imprisoned or searched, or his place of residence specified or his freedom of residence or movement restricted, except under the provisions of the law and under judicial supervision. - c.
-A person cannot be detained or imprisoned in locations other than those designated in the prison regulations covered by health and social care and subject to control by the judicial authority. - d.
-No person shall be subjected to physical or mental torture, or inducement, or undignified treatment, and the penalty for so doing shall be specified by law.
-Any statement or confession proved to have been made under torture, inducement, or such treatment, or the threat thereof, shall be null and void.
+- Personal freedom is guaranteed under the law. a. - b.
+A person cannot be arrested, detained, imprisoned or searched, or his place of residence specified or his freedom of residence or movement restricted, except under the provisions of the law and under judicial supervision. - A person cannot be detained or imprisoned in locations other than those С. designated in the prison regulations covered by health and social care and subject to control by the judicial authority.